 Each method has its pros and cons.

-Paid ads have the advantage of speed since you can throw up a FB ad and literally start generating leads for a client in the same day.
+Paid ads have the advantage of speed since a business can throw up a FB ad and literally start generating traffic the same day.

-The downside is you obviously have to pay for that traffic (which can cost a small fortune) and you better have some slick copywriting skills for it to work.
+The downside is they obviously have to pay for that traffic (which can cost a small fortune) and they better have some slick copywriting skills for it to work.

-The downside is the time factor required to rank a website on the first page of Google and the skill set you’ll need to make it happen.
+The downside is the time factor required to rank a website on the first page of Google and the skill set needed to make it happen.

-Yes, it takes a little longer to get a lead gen site ranked, but the overall lead quality tends to be much higher than paid traffic.
+Yes, it takes a little longer to get a website ranked, but the overall lead quality tends to be much higher than paid traffic.

-Not to mention your lead generation website becomes a passive income machine once it reaches the first page of Google.
+Not to mention their website (aka digital property) becomes a passive income machine once it reaches the first page of Google.